swaroopch/byte-of-python/README.md

 <!-- -->

-> First of all, I want to say thanks to you for this greate book.
+> First of all, I want to say thanks to you for this great book.
 I think it is a good book for those who are looking for a beginner's tutorial for Python.
 > It is about two or there years ago, I think, when I first heard of this book.
-At that time, I am not able to read some book in English yet, so I got a chinese translation, which took me into the gate of Python programming.
+At that time, I was unable to read books in English yet, so I got a chinese translation, which took me into the gate of Python programming.
 > Recently, I reread this book.
 This time, of course, the english version.
 I couldn't believe that I can read the whole book without my dictionary at hand.
 Of course, it all dues to your effort to make this book an easy-to-understand one.
 > -- [myd7349](https://github.com/swaroopch/byte_of_python/pull/13)